rajat-ds/dataStructure-python/README.md

 Basic data structure explained with code in python.

-This a python respository which includes basic datastructure implementation with explanation.
+This a python dataStructure respository which includes basic datastructure implementation with explanation.